duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 4. `mv folder_B/file_A.txt folder_B/file_B.txt`
 5. `ls folder_*`

-# Viewing the content of a file: `cat`, `less`, `more`, `file`, `head`, `tail`, `wc`
+# Viewing the content of a file: `cat`, `less`, `head`, `tail`, `wc`

+Obviously you can view the content of a file with an editor like `nano`, but then you're losing some of the advantages of being on the command line.

+The simplest way to see the contents of a file is with `cat`, which just prints the contents of the file to the screen and then returns you to the command prompt.

+`$ cat notes.txt`

+If the file you looked at was long, the start of it has probably disappeared off the top of the screen.
-There are several ways to see the content of a file without having to use a text editor:
+If you just want to see the start of the file, you can use `head`

-* `cat` will print the whole file content on the screen
-* `more` shows you the content of the file one page at a time.
-Press the space bar to see the next page `your keyboard; to exit from this view` mode, just type “q”
-* `file` can recognise most types of files without the need to open them, such as ASCII-text based files, bash files, executable binaries, web pages, compressed archives, etc.
-* `head` will show you the first 10 lines of a file (default, it can be customised)
+`$ head notes.txt`

-* `tail` will show you the first 10 lines of a file (default, it can be customised)
+Similarly, you can see the last few lines of the file with `tail`.

+`$ tail notes.txt`

+If the file you're interested in is still getting new stuff added to its end, you can use `tail -f` to follow new content at the end of the file.

+`$ tail -f log.txt`

+You'll neet to type CTRL-c to stop tailing the file.

+If you want to be able to move around inside a file you're looking at, a good choice would be to use `less`.

+`$ less notes.txt`

+You can then move around with the cursor keys and PageUp and PageDown.
+Press `q` to return to the command line.

+Why is it called `less`?
+It's an improved version of an earlier command called `more`, and less is more.

+# Getting information about a file

-* `wc` will tell you the number of lines, words and bites of a given file
+If you want a word or line count of a file, `wc` will tell you the number of lines, words and characters

+`$ wc notes.txt`

 # I/O redirection and piping